ELITEv5/PrivX_Hurricane/README.md

 ## Trusted Setup

-PrivX Hurricane's cryptographic foundation rests on the **Hermez Network Powers of Tau** — one of the most rigorous multi-party computation ceremonies ever conducted for a ZK proving system. **54 independent contributors** from across the world each added entropy to the ceremony.
-The security guarantee is unconditional: every single one of those 54 participants would need to have secretly preserved their randomness *and* coordinated together to compromise the system.
-This is considered computationally and logistically impossible.
+PrivX Hurricane's cryptographic foundation rests on the **Hermez Network Powers of Tau** — a multi-party computation ceremony with **54 independent contributors** from across the world.
+The security guarantee is unconditional: every single one of those 54 participants would need to have secretly preserved their randomness and coordinated together to compromise the system.

 ### Why PLONK Changes Everything

-Unlike Groth16 — the proving system used by earlier privacy protocols — **PLONK requires no circuit-specific trusted setup**.
-There is no secondary ceremony, no per-circuit toxic waste, and no privileged developer key that could theoretically be exploited.
-The universal structured reference string (SRS) derived from the Hermez ceremony is all that is needed, permanently and for every token PrivX Hurricane ever shields.
+Unlike Groth16 — used by earlier privacy protocols — **PLONK requires no circuit-specific trusted setup**.
+There is no secondary ceremony, no per-circuit toxic waste, and no privileged developer key.
+The universal SRS derived from the Hermez ceremony is all that is needed, permanently and for every token PrivX Hurricane ever shields.

-This means:
 - Adding a new shielded token requires **no new ceremony**
-- There is **no single point of failure** introduced at circuit compile time
+- There is **no single point of failure** at circuit compile time
 - The proving key is a mathematical consequence of the ceremony — not a secret

-### Verification
+### Ceremony Fingerprint

-The ceremony file is cryptographically fingerprinted and independently verifiable by anyone:

 ```
 SHA256: 489be9e5ac65d524f7b1685baac8a183c6e77924fdb73d2b8105e335f277895d
 ```

-The proving key (`PrivXMixer14_final.zkey`) was derived from this ceremony file and the compiled circuit constraints.
-It is pinned to IPFS, served to the browser for fully client-side proof generation, and never touches a server.
+The proving key (`PrivXMixer14_final.zkey`) is pinned to IPFS and served directly to the browser for fully client-side proof generation.

 ---